-Note: The WIND Nav mode is only available if the system has been set up for sailboat in the Autopilot Commissioning dialog.
-This mode is not available for NAC-1 autopilot computers.
+→ Note: The WIND Nav mode is only available if the system has been set up for boat type Sail.
+This mode is not available for NAC-1, NAC-2 or NAC-3 autopilot computers.

 In WIND Nav mode the autopilot steers the boat given both wind and position data.